DOBSON FOOTBALL BOOSTER CLUB

 b.
 The names of the persons who were present for discussions and votes relating to the transaction or arrangement, the content of the discussion, including any alternatives to the proposed transaction or arrangement, and a record of any votes taken in connection with the proceedings.

 To ensure the DFBC operates in a manner consistent with charitable purposes and does not engage in activities that could jeopardize its tax-exempt status, periodic reviews shall be conducted.
-The periodic reviews shall, at a minimum, include the following subjects:
+The periodic reviews shall be conducted annually (at a minimum) and shall be validated by a majority of the governing board or committee.